WHEN

 13:00-14:15 Parallel Sessions I:

-• Bringing Culture and Health Policies Together: EU Member States launch the Culture and Health OMC report
+• Bringing Culture and Health Policies Together: Sharing insights from the EU Member States Culture and Health OMC-report (Sigyn Hall)

-• Workshop: Person-centered music-making on hospital wards, MusiCare-Team: Magdalena Bork, Stefan Heckel, Laura Bezold, Austria (Studio Theatre)
+• MusiCare-Team: Magdalena Bork, Stefan Heckel, Laura Bezold, Austria

 14:45-16:00 Parallel Sessions II: